• A Small Update Changed Everything: My mtDNA Genetic Genealogy Journey

 ♥︎ Krista

 Across the Atlantic, the tragedy of the Great Hunger (An Gorta Mór) was unfolding.
 Beginning in 1845, a devastating potato disease swept through Ireland, destroying the staple food crop for the vast majority of the people.
 Governmental response was delayed, inefficient, and substandard, thereby intensifying the people’s suffering and deaths.
 Over one million people died of starvation and disease, and millions more were forced to flee their country to survive.1 The Atlantic and St. Lawrence Railroad actively capitalized on this desperation.
-Ships arrived in ports like Boston and Portland carrying the poor, half-starved, and weakened masses of Irish souls escaping the calamity in their homeland.
+Ships arrived in ports like Boston, Portland, and Saint John carrying the poor, half-starved, and weakened masses of Irish souls escaping the calamity in their homeland.

 “Notice to Laborers” Portland Press Herald (Portland, Maine), Friday, June 25, 1847, p.
 3. Link

-Old newspapers, including ones published in Ireland, carried recruitment advertisements, calling for hundreds of laborers to work on the railroad.
+Old newspapers, including ones published in Ireland, carried recruitment advertisements, calling for hundreds of laborers to work on the American railroad.
 For those advertisements in Ireland’s papers, a promise of a dollar a day and sponsored ship passage in exchange for a year’s employment commitment was enticing.
 Destitute, desperate, and determined, Irishmen answered this call, picking up the shovels and picks to earn a meager wage and with a dream of a better life in a new land.
 The terms of their employment were exploitative.
 Irish immigrants dug, blasted, and pushed their way northward from Portland to Montreal.
 The average daily wage for this dangerous labor was often less than a dollar, with most rates falling between 75 and 90 cents.
 Company deductions for the cost of food, clothing, and rudimentary lodging in company-owned shanties may have further reduced their meager compensation.
-The work was considered so dangerous that a grim saying about railroad construction emerged, something to the effect of: “There’s an Irishman buried under every railroad tie.”
+The work was considered so dangerous that a grim saying about railroad construction emerged, something like, “There’s an Irishman buried under every railroad tie.”

 The laborers cut deep into Maine’s forests, granite hills and ridges, and bridged the rivers.
 Diseases, such as cholera, spread easily in their work camps, where sanitation was minimal or nonexistent.
 Accidents, however, were the most immediate and looming threat.
-Black powder explosions were unpredictable; a single mis-timed fuse or loose stone sent deadly fragments flying and in unexpected directions, maiming or killing workers.
+Black powder explosions were unpredictable; a single mis-timed fuse or loose stone sent deadly fragments flying about and in unexpected directions, maiming or killing workers.
 Workers fell from or were smothered by collapsing embankments.
-They were crushed by the cars and by the wagons hauling loads and fill.
+They were crushed by the cars and wagons hauling loads or fill.
 They sometimes lost a leg, an arm, fingers, a foot, or their eyesight.
 The human cost of this “progress” may never be fully understood, as records of accidents and fatalities are scant.
 Company records and local newspapers rarely included the names of the dead and injured.
 Irish laborers’ families may have received no official notice of their fate.
 The danger was not confined to the remote wilderness; tragedy struck within the city of Portland, too, demonstrating that the constant, lethal peril faced by these workers was real and it was everywhere.

 Here is a small list of accidents and deaths and their locations, as mentioned in local newspapers, to illustrate the dangers faced by Irish railroad laborers, named and unnamed, working in the state of Maine: